You think you know all men?

 The genuflection of regeneration without regard to the lives we want to lead,

-The higher power I seek is not simply the multiplication of like terms,
+The higher power I seek is not simply the addition of like terms,

-It is for the sum to be greater than the collective additions of that which came before,
+It is for the sum to be greater than that which came before,

 For our combined abilities to complement, not contradict,